Graeme Smith (footballer, born 1982)

-Graeme Smith (born 3 October 1982) is a Scottish footballer who plays as a goalkeeper and is now a goalkeeper coach for Rangers B Team.
+Graeme Smith (born 3 October 1982) is a Scottish football coach and former player.
+He played as a goalkeeper for several Scottish clubs, including Kilmarnock, Queens Park, Stenhousemuir, St Johnstone, Peterhead and Raith Rovers.
+Since retiring from playing in 2018 he has worked as a goalkeeping coach.

-Career
+Playing career

 Kilmarnock

 Bellshill-born Smith joined Kilmarnock from their boys club in 2000.
 He was loaned to Queens Park in the 2001–02 season, making 24 appearances in total and then to Stenhousemuir the following season, where he started 34 matches.
 Smith finally made his Kilmarnock début on 7 March 2004, as a substitute during a 1–1 draw with Hearts.

 Smith was an unused substitute in the 2007 Scottish League Cup Final, when Kilmarnock lost 5–1 to Hibernian.
 After spending most of his time with Killie as a reserve keeper, firstly to Gordon Marshall and then to Alan Combe, Smith refused the clubs offer of a new contract at the end of the 2006–07 season and subsequently left, having made 47 appearances in total for the Rugby Park side.